boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 {: #figure-3 title="Examples of various combinations of Local Segments, ETN, and SDP" artwork-align="center"}

 ###  Orchestration of Local Segment Terminations at ETNs

+[ ???
+FIX REVIEW  this is not orchestration
+To start with, we assume that a 5G Network Slice Orchestrator is responsible for the orchestration of end-to-end 5G Slice.
+This includes the configuration of slices for the RAN and CORE domains  (i.e. 5G  Network Functions) and the Transport domain (i.e. NF-NF datapath). (??? add ref to framework for customer/provider naming) This document splits the orchestration Transport domain into two main building blocks:
+- Customer Site: the customer site contains the 5G Network Functions and optionally additional routing devices.
+- Provider Network: the Provider Network interconnects customer sites (i.e. WAN).]

    The interconnection between a 5G site and the Transport Network is made up of shared networking resources.
 More precisely, the Local